 Consulate’s employees strive every day to make a positive difference in the lives of those entrusted to their care.
 This national recognition is a testament to their dedication not only to caring for patients and residents like family, but to the overall quality of their journey.

 The Award Program has three levels: Bronze, Silver, and Gold.
 Providers begin the quality improvement process at the Bronze level, where they develop an organizational profile with essential performance elements such as vision, mission statement, and key strengths and challenges.
 Bronze applicants must also demonstrate their ability to implement a performance improvement system.
 Trained Examiners review each Bronze application to determine if the center has met the demands of the criteria.
 At the Silver level, members develop and demonstrate effective approaches that help improve performance and health care outcomes.
 As a recipient of both the Bronze and Silver – Commitment to Quality Awards, Consulate Health Care may now move forward in developing approaches and achieving performance levels that meet the Gold – Achievement in Quality Award criteria.

-“I commend Consulate Health Care for embarking on the journey to quality improvement,” said the AHCA/NCAL National Quality Award Board of Overseers Chair Alana Wolfe.
-“I encourage Consulate Health Care to continue to build on the strong foundation it has created.”
+“I applaud Consulate Health Care for taking this important step towards quality improvement,” said the AHCA/NCAL National Quality Award Board of Overseers Chair Alana Wolfe.
+“I encourage Consulate Health Care to continue on its path to achieving superior outcomes.”

-The awards will be presented during AHCA/NCAL’s 68th Annual Convention and Exposition in Las Vegas, Nevada, October 15-18, 2017.
+The awards will be presented during AHCA/NCAL’s 69th Annual Convention and Exposition in San Diego, California, October 7-10, 2018.